cvricella2/finnmaps/README.md

 ## Conclusion and References

 That's it folks, I'm done with Finn Maps, I learned a ton making this application and belive it or not I could have not done it alone.
-Special thanks to my good friends [Nick Muse](https://nickmuse.com/) and [Lawerence Vricella](https://www.anxietycult.com/).
+Special thanks to my friends [Nick Muse](https://nickmuse.com/) and [Lawerence Vricella](https://www.anxietycult.com/).
 Nick was my server senpai during this project, I had never set up my own web server before or had much experience with Linux and he was a huge help in getting that all set up.
 Larry did all the art work for Finn Maps, check out his site and instagram @anxiety.cult.
 Also thanks to all the developer communities out there that put together awesome documentation and answer forum questions.

 ### References Not Found Via the Hyperlinks Above